 Why is play important for children?

-Play is one of the main ways children learn about themselves and other people.
-Play also encourages children to use their imagination and find their own solutions to little problems.
+Play is one of the main ways children and toddlers learn about themselves and other people.

 - feel happy, secure and safe